rick-maclean/Journal-of-the-Whills/garbage_masher_scene.md

 A soft buzzer and the muted voice of Luke calling out for See-Threepio can be heard on Threepio's hand comlink, which is sitting on the deserted computer console.
 Artoo and Threepio are nowhere in sight.
-A door opens, four armed stormtroopers enter the chamber.
+A door opens and four armed stormtroopers enter the chamber.

 **[FIRST TROOPER]**
 Take over!